frankligy/weblogo_peptide/README.md

 # weblogo_peptide
 Generating peptide weblogo using pure Python.
-Supports for differnet color schema and different fonts will be supported in the future.
+Supports for differnet color schema and different fonts will be added in the future.

 ## Dependencies